389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

        designed for this case:
        http://www.freedesktop.org/wiki/Software/systemd/PasswordAgents/
        https://fedorahosted.org/389/ticket/48450 - RFE Systemd password agent support

-- <p>Comment by Rich:</p>
-  There is one more implicit use of NSS that just happens - revocation checking.
-  If you are using NSS for everything, the certs are automatically checked against any CRLs or OCSPs that NSS knows about.
-We also need to consider how openldap+ openssl clients will check server certs (or CA certs too?) for revocation.

 - After 389-ds-base, investigate 389-admin
   - PEM file retrieval in the admin server